Keynote Speakers 2021

-We are so proud of our keynote speakers for Next Textile 2020.
-They shared a vast amount of amazing experience that touches on the future textile business.
+We are so proud of our keynote speakers for Next Textile 2021.
+They shared a vast amount of amazing experience that touches on the future textile supply chain.

 Charles Ross, Royal College of Art – Textile Innovation

 Over the last 20 years, Charles Ross has been helping focus the new generation of designers.
 He now lectures at the Royal College of Art, acts as a mentor for The Design Council, sits on the Waste & Resources Action Programme textile committee (that wrote SCAP – which was the base for the European Clothing Action Plan), contributed to Fixing Fashion (the UK Parliament’s report in Fast Fashion.)
 One of the original team behind the academic subject of Performance Sportswear Design, his roots are within the Outdoor Industry’s Sustainability Working Group but is most proud of being part of The Do Lecture team.

 Mark Shayler, Ape